 Pearls & Pitfalls

 Renal osteodystrophy is abnormal bone mineralization.
 It has multiple causes, including vitamin D deficiency Vitamin D Deficiency and Dependency Inadequate exposure to sunlight predisposes to vitamin D deficiency.
 Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more , elevated serum phosphate Hyperphosphatemia Hyperphosphatemia is a serum phosphate concentration > 4.5 mg/dL (> 1.46 mmol/L).
 Causes include chronic kidney disease, hypoparathyroidism, and metabolic or respiratory acidosis.
-Clinical features... read more , secondary hyperparathyroidism, chronic metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly subnormal... read more , and aluminum toxicity.
-Treatment is that of the cause.
+Clinical... read more , secondary hyperparathyroidism, chronic metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more , and aluminum toxicity.
+Treatment is of the cause.

 Vitamin deficiencies result from dialysis-related loss of water-soluble vitamins (eg, B, C, folate) and can be replenished with daily renal multivitamin supplements (eg, containing thiamine, riboflavin, niacin/niacinamide, vitamin B6, vitamin B12, folic acid, and pantothenic acid).

 Calciphylaxis is a rare disorder of systemic arterial calcification causing ischemia and necrosis in localized areas of the fat and skin of the trunk, buttocks, and lower extremities.
 Cause is unknown, though hyperparathyroidism, vitamin D supplementation, and elevated calcium (Ca) and phosphate (PO4) levels are thought to contribute.
 It manifests as painful, violaceous, purpuric plaques and nodules that ulcerate, form eschars, and become infected.
 It is often fatal.
 Treatment is usually supportive.
-Several cases have been reported in which sodium thiosulfate given IV at the end of dialysis 3 times/week along with aggressive efforts to reduce the serum Ca × PO4 product has resulted in considerable improvement.
+Several cases have been reported in which sodium thiosulfate given IV at the end of dialysis 3 times a week along with aggressive efforts to reduce the serum Ca × PO4 product has resulted in considerable improvement.